Fort Lawn, South Carolina

-Fort Lawn is a town in Chester County, South Carolina.
+Fort Lawn is a town in eastern Chester County, South Carolina.
 The population was 895 at the 2010 census.

 History

 John A. G. Walker owned a 1000 acre plantation in Chester County.
 After Walker died in the 1870s, his widow wanted a town built, which would be named Walkerville.
 She offered the Chester and Cheraw Railroad land to build a line through the proposed town, which they did.
 The Walkers' daughter married a Dr. Fort, who had a large home with a lawn next to the railroad.
 The story is that the railroad's conductor would say, "Everybody off for Fort's Lawn!"

 After Southern Power built a dam in 1907, the nearby town of Great Falls saw considerably more growth than Fort Lawn.
 In 1959, area leaders worked to attract industry, and over the next three years, companies including Springs Industries spent $18 million.